Elder Law And Your Estate

 Since people are living longer, the chances of you or someone you love suffering from an age-related disease such as Alzheimer’s or dementia is increasing.
 Approximately 40 percent of us will be incapacitated for at least six months before we die.
 In addition, an automobile accident or a stroke could render a person incompetent bringing about a need for someone to take over and manage their personal and financial affairs.

 The estate planning attorneys of Richardson & Richardson, LLLP, can help you plan for all contingencies.
-By doing so, you can gain a degree of control over future events.
+By doing so, you can ensure that your assets, your finances and your healthcare will be cared for according to your wishes.
 We have law offices in Tullahoma, Tennessee, and Stuart, Florida.

 Planning For Incapacity